-23.1 (a) Any Member shall have the right to attend any meeting of a Committee or Sub Committee of which they are not a Member and may receive the relevant papers.

-- (b) In relation to the Planning Committee, any Member may attend a meeting of the Planning Committee to speak (but not vote) about a planning application or other matter which is on the agenda and will have the right to speak at the beginning of the debate.
-If a Member who is not a Member of the Planning Committee is unable to attend a meeting of the Planning Committee they may put their views in writing and such views will be brought to the attention of Members at the meeting. - (c) In relation to any other Committee or Sub Committee, Members who are not members of the Committee or Sub Committee shall not be entitled to speak at that meeting except with the consent of the Chairperson; neither shall they have any right to vote. - The right to attend shall also apply in relation to meetings not open to the press and public but shall not apply to a meeting of the Authority Appeals Committee.
+- 23.1 Any Member shall have the right to attend any meeting of a Committee or Sub Committee of which they are not a member and may receive the relevant papers.
+However, they shall not be entitled to speak at that meeting except with the consent of the Chairperson; neither shall they have any right to vote. - 23.2 The right to attend shall also apply in relation to meetings not open to the press and public but shall not apply to a meeting of the Authority Appeals Committee.